Path-integral quantization of tensionless (super) string: Tensionless superstrings and BMS ghosts

 As we showed before, the above action can be further simplified by setting half of the fermionic fields vanishing.
 The resulting tensionless trivial superstring has the following action in the flat gauge:

 Compared with the action \eqref{eq:TrivialTensionlessSuperStringAction}, the action \eqref{eq:HomogeneousTensionlessSuperStringAction} could be viewed as the one for a $\mathcal{N}=2$ superstring theory, while the trivial one could be taken as an $\mathcal{N}=1$ theory.
 One may construct the theories with more supersymmetries as well.
 In all these cases, the discussion is similar and straightforward.
 However, in the case of trivial tensionless superstring, the critical dimension now is not an integer, which implies this superstring theory is not a good one.
-In fact, only the theory with $\mathcal{N}=2$ or $\mathcal{N}=4$ has integer critical dimension, while the theories with $\mathcal{N}\ge 5$ have negative critical dimensions.
-In Table \ref{tb:CriticalDimForHomogeneous} we list the critical dimensions and the normal-ordering constants for the homogeneous tensionless superstring theories with supersymmetries $\mathcal{N}\leq 4$.
+In fact, the total anomalies of NS- and R-sectors in the theories with $\mathcal{N}$ supersymmetries are, respectively,

+Requiring the vanishing of the anomalies $A_L(m)$ gives the critical dimensions and the normal-ordering constants.
+The cases with positive critical dimensions are listed in Table \ref{tb:CriticalDimForHomogeneous}, and especially, the $\mathcal{N}=2$ case corresponds to \eqref{eq:N=2HomogeneousCriticalDimension}.
+We see that only the theories with $\mathcal{N}=2$ or $\mathcal{N}=4$ have integer-valued critical dimensions.
+The theories with $\mathcal{N}\ge 5$ have negative critical dimensions.